michaelsbradleyjr/vps-setup/README.md

 I can check the install locations of node.js and npm with:

-    -> % which node && which npm
+    -> % which node npm
     ...

 I expect to see something like this: